Secure Linear MDS Coded Matrix Inversion: Introduction

 To multiply matrices $\Ab$ and $\Cb$, the ``MatDot'' CMM scheme \cite{FJHDCG17,DFHJCG19} uses an evaluation of a matrix polynomial as an encoding, whose coefficients are outer-products of the columns and rows of $\Ab$ and $\Cb$ respectively.
 Once a sufficient number of evaluations are sent back to the master server, she can apply a polynomial interpolation algorithm or $\rs$ decoding, in order to recover the coefficient which is equal to the product $\Ab\Cb$.
 The polynomial codes proposed in \cite{YMAA17,YA20} instead encode blocks of the rows and columns of $\Ab$ and $\Cb$ respectively.
 The workers then compute the product of the encodings they receive and send it back.
 Once sufficiently many jobs are received, an inversion of a Vandermonde matrix suffices for the decoding step.

 The GC scheme from \cite{HASH17} is based on $\brs$ codes.
 The main difference to our work, is that in GC the objective is to construct an encoding matrix $\Gb$ and decoding vectors $\ab_\I\in\C^{k}$, such that $\ab_{\I}^\top\Gb=\vec{\bold{1}}$ for any set of non-straggling workers $\I$.
-The way $\brs$ codes are exploited here is that we have the decomposition $\Gb_{\I}=\Hb_{\I}\Pb$, for $\Hb_{\I}$ a Vandermonde matrix, and the first row of $\Pb$ is equal to $\vec{\bold{1}}$.
-The decoding vector $\ab_{\I}^\top$ is therefore the first row of $\Hb_{\I}^{-1}$.
+The way $\brs$ codes are exploited in \cite{HASH17} is that we have the decomposition $\Gb_{\I}=\Hb_{\I}\Pb$, for $\Hb_{\I}$ a Vandermonde matrix, and the first row of $\Pb$ is equal to $\vec{\bold{1}}$.
+Therefore, $\ab_{\I}^\top$ is the first row of $\Hb_{\I}^{-1}$.
 The matrix subscripts $\I$, denote the submatrices of $\Gb$ and $\Hb$, consisting only of the rows indexed by $\I$.
-Further details on this CCS and how it differs from ours can be found in Appendix 2.
+Further details on this CCS and how it differs from ours can be found in \cite{CPH22a} Appendix 2.

-The state-of-the art CC framework is ``Lagrange Coded Computing'' (LCC), which can be used to compute any arbitrary multivariate polynomial of a given dataset \cite{YSRKSA18,SMA21}.
-This approach is based on Lagrange interpolation, and it achieves the optimal trade-off between resiliency, security, and privacy.
+The state-of-the art CC framework is ``Lagrange Coded Computing'' (LCC), which is used to compute any arbitrary multivariate polynomial of a given dataset \cite{YSRKSA18,SMA21}.
+LCC is based on Lagrange interpolation, and it achieves the optimal trade-off between resiliency, security, and privacy.
 The problem we are considering is not a multivariate polynomial in terms of $\Ab$.
 To securely communicate $\Ab$ to the workers, we encode it through Lagrange interpolation.
 Though similar ideas appear in LCC, the purpose and application of the interpolation is different.
 Furthermore, LCC is a \textit{point-based} approach \cite{KD22} and requires additional interpolation and linear combination steps after the decoding takes place.